 Mark is honoured to play SONOR’s Custom SQ2 Series.
 His kit generally consists of Rack toms, 8×10 and 9×12 thin.
 Hanging ‘floor’ toms 13×14 and 15×16, medium and a 17×22 bass in vintage construction.
 Sonor’s exclusive walnut root finish with all hardware in 24k gold plating.
 Mark also utilizes the SONOR Bop SE kit 16×18 Bass, 8×12 Tom and a 14×14 floor tom in beechwood.

-Mark uses ZILDJIAN cymbals.
+Mark has been a ZILDJIAN endorser since 1987.
 Some of his most commonly used are:

 13″ K/z Hats